-Alevtina Ioffe is Music Director of The Moscow State Opera and Ballet Theatre for Young Audience “Natalia Sats” and Principal Guest Conductor of the Theatre of Opera and Ballet of Saha, Republic of Yakutia, Russia.
-In 2018, she made her debut at the Deutsche Oper Berlin conducting Swan Lake by Tchaikovsky and was immediately re-invited.
+In 2018 Alevtina Ioffe made her debut at the Deutsche Oper Berlin conducting Swan Lake by Tchaikovsky and was immediately re-invited.
 In April 2019 she made her debut at the Bayerische Staatsoper with double bill of Tchaikovsky’s Yolanta and Stravinsky’s Mavra directed by Axel Rainisch that was filmed and released on DVD.
-The success of this production has propelled Ioffe’s international activities, starting with Germany: during the season 2020/21 she has conducted a new production of Die Grossherzogin von Gerolstein by Offenbach staged by Barrie Kosky at the Komische Oper Berlin, where she will be back with Les comtes d’Hoffmann in 2022.
-Alevtina Ioffe has also be invited to make her debut at the Staatstheater Stuttgart in the season 2021/22 with a new production of Hänsel und Gretel by Humperdink, staged by Axel Rainisch.
-During the 2021/22 season she will also start the collaboration with the Dutch National Opera with a new production directed by Damiano Michieletto and with the Seattle Opera conducting Le nozze di Figaro, thus marking her debut in the United States.
+The success of this production has propelled Ioffe’s international activities, starting with Germany: during the season 2020/21 she has made her debut at the Komische Oper Berlin with a new production of Die Grossherzogin von Gerolstein by Offenbach staged by Barrie Kosky: in 2022 she will be back with Les contes d’Hoffmann.
+Alevtina Ioffe has also been invited to make her debut at the Staatstheater Stuttgart in the season 2021/22 with a new production of Hänsel und Gretel by Humperdink, staged by Axel Rainisch.
+During the 2021/22 season she will also appear with the Seattle Opera conducting Le nozze di Figaro, thus marking her debut in the United States.

 Born in Moscow, Alevtina Ioffe studied choral conducting, classical vocal and piano at the State Musical Pedagogical Institute “Ippolitov-Ivanov” and graduated from the Faculty of Opera and Symphony Conducting of the Tchaikovsky Moscow State Conservatory under Vladimir Ponkin.
 Following her experiences as an assistant conductor at the San Francisco Opera with Donald Runnicles, in 2009 Ioffe won third prize at the Victor de Sabata Conducting Competition in Trieste, Italy with special mention from the orchestra.